HKAN: Hierarchical Kolmogorov-Arnold Network without Backpropagation: Introduction

 \section{Introduction}

-\IEEEPARstart{K}{olmogorov-Arnold} Networks (KANs), introduced in \cite{Liu24}, represent a paradigm shift in neural network (NN) architecture, offering a promising alternative to traditional Multi-Layer Perceptrons (MLPs).
-Rooted in the Kolmogorov-Arnold representation theorem, which states that any multivariate continuous function $f: [0, 1]^n \to \mathbb{R}$ can be represented as a superposition of continuous functions of a single variable and the binary operation of addition, KANs fundamentally reimagine the structure of NNs.
+{ \IEEEPARstart{K}{olmogorov-Arnold} Networks (KANs) represent a paradigm shift in neural network (NN) architecture, offering a promising alternative to traditional Multi-Layer Perceptrons (MLPs).
+Rooted in the Kolmogorov-Arnold representation theorem (KART), which states that any multivariate continuous function $f: [0, 1]^n \to \mathbb{R}$ can be represented as a superposition of continuous functions of a single variable and the binary operation of addition, KANs fundamentally redefine the structure of neural computation.

+In this study, we refer specifically to the KAN model introduced by Liu et al. \cite{Liu24}, which sparked the recent surge of research activity in this field.
+However, the conceptual origins of KANs date back to the 1980s.
+To the best of our knowledge, an architecture conceptually similar to that of Liu et al., incorporating spline-based basis functions, was first proposed by Igelnik and Parikh in 2003 \cite{Ige03}. }

 KANs introduce a significant architectural innovation: unlike MLPs with fixed activation functions on nodes, KANs employ learnable activation functions on edges.
-Notably, KANs eliminate linear weights entirely, replacing each weight parameter with a univariate function parametrized as a spline.
-This seemingly simple modification yields significant improvements in both accuracy and interpretability.
+Notably, KANs eliminate linear weights entirely, replacing each weight parameter with a univariate function {-- specifically, a spline, as in \cite{Liu24}.} This seemingly simple modification yields significant improvements in both accuracy and interpretability.
 In terms of accuracy, smaller KAN models consistently achieve comparable or superior performance to larger MLPs in data fitting and partial differential equations solving tasks.
 Both theoretical analysis and empirical evidence suggest that KANs exhibit faster neural scaling laws than MLPs.
 Regarding interpretability, KANs offer intuitive visualization and facilitate easy interaction with human users, enhancing their potential as collaborative tools for scientific discovery.

 The unique properties of KANs make them valuable collaborators in helping scientists discover mathematical and physical laws, bridging the gap between machine learning and traditional scientific inquiry.
 As promising alternatives to MLPs, KANs open new avenues for improving contemporary deep learning models, which heavily rely on MLP architectures.